Getting Guests to Your Meetings

 Building and maintaining your club’s membership is important and challenging.
 Having a healthy club membership of at least 20 ensures more ideas, participation, input and better learning for all.
+Better yet, make it to Operational Strength (25+).
+But the first step is getting guests to your meetings.

 The remaining items on this page, adapted from the Success 101 brochure, outline some ideas to help attract and retain members and achieve success.